 The seasonally adjusted unemployment in Singapore was revised slightly lower to 2.8 percent in the second quarter of 2020, compared to a flash estimate of 2.9 percent and remaining at the highest level since the third quarter of 2009.
 The number of unemployed people increased further amid the COVID-19 crisis, while employment saw its sharpest decline on record. source: Ministry of Manpower Singapore

 Unemployment Rate in Singapore averaged 2.43 percent from 1986 until 2020, reaching an all time high of 6 percent in the first quarter of 1986 and a record low of 1.40 percent in the second quarter of 1990.
 This page provides the latest reported value for - Singapore Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Singapore Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Ministry of Manpower Singapore
+Singapore Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Unemployment Rate in Singapore is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Singapore to stand at 2.40 in 12 months time.
-In the long-term, the Singapore Unemployment Rate is projected to trend around 2.60 percent in 2021 and 2.80 percent in 2022, according to our econometric models.
+Unemployment Rate in Singapore is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Singapore to stand at 2.80 in 12 months time.
+In the long-term, the Singapore Unemployment Rate is projected to trend around 2.40 percent in 2021 and 2.30 percent in 2022, according to our econometric models.